-From learning the basics of 'Step 1' to knowing how to cover the court to using multiple grips to hold the racket, these are the skills needed to play like a champion.
+From learning the basics of 'Step 1', knowing how to cover the court without wasting energy, and using multiple grips to hold the racket.
+These are crucial skills needed to play like a champion.

 Now my focus is to help as many players possible so that they can become a serious contender in any game they play.
 Where ever you live in the world, I can be your coach in the comfort of your own room.
 Improve your game using my logical, unique and revolutionary coaching style.

-So let’s start when i was in primary school, it was the time when they were introducing sports clubs to the kids.
-From ages 6-12 i attended primary school in Korea, and during my 5th year there, the school had a special sports program.
-They offered other programs like football, but i wasn’t interested.
-Badminton had a mysterious allure to it, so i chose to play this sport
+So let’s start when I was in primary school, it was during the time when they were introducing sports clubs to the students.
+From ages 6-12 I attended primary school in Korea, and during my 5th year there, the school had a special sports program.
+They offered other programs like football, but I wasn’t interested.
+Badminton had a mysterious allure to it, so I chose to play this sport

 Did you know?
 The Original Scoring System